| January 3 |

 Responding to

-a letter from W. W. Phelps, Joseph criticizes
+a letter from W. W. Phelps, Joseph writes

-the brethren in Zion, warning they will receive the judgments of God
+the brethren in Zion, warning they will reap the judgments of God

 |